-Introductory employees New employees during their initial six months of employment are not eligible for bereavement leave, but may be granted three days leave without pay, and may use up to two days of accrued sick leave or accrued annual leave when circumstances require an absence in excess of three days.
+New employees during their initial six months of employment are not eligible for bereavement leave, but may be granted three days leave without pay, and may use up to two days of accrued sick leave or accrued annual leave when circumstances require an absence more than three days.

-Part-time employees who have completed the Introductory Periodat least six months of employment are eligible for paid bereavement leave prorated on their fractional time base.
+Part-time employees who have completed at least six months of employment are eligible for paid bereavement leave prorated on their fractional time base.
 Part-time employees who are regularly scheduled to work more than 40 hours per pay period qualify for 4 hours of leave for three days.
 All other part-time employees are not eligible for bereavement leave.
 Part-time employees may use up to two days of accrued sick leave when circumstances require an absence in excess of three days.